Matus-Dubrava/aws/Databases/README.md

 ## RDS Read Replica

-Read Replicas allow you to have a read-only coly of your production database.
+Read Replicas allow you to have a read-only copy of your production database.
 This is achieved by using Asynchronous replication from the primary RDS instance to the read replica.
 You use read replicas primarily for ver read-heavy database workloads.

 -   used for scaling, **not** for disaster recovery
 -   must have automatic backups turned on in order to deploy a read replica